Pasar al contenido principal Saltar al pie de página del mapa del sitio

 There’s too much at stake for business owners to commit time-consuming (and potentially expensive) payroll processing errors.
 Consider the benefits of using payroll services from a professional provider:

-- Time saved: Payroll outsourcing can make the entire process more efficient, because no matter how many employees a business has, processing payroll demands time and attention to detail.
+• Time saving: Payroll outsourcing can make the entire process more efficient.
+No matter how many employees a business has, processing payroll demands time and attention to detail.
 This often comes at the cost of valuable time that could otherwise be spent on more pressing business priorities.
 Outsourcing payroll to a reputable provider gives owners more time to focus on what matters most.
-In many cases, they'll also have various options available to maximize time saved throughout the pay period.
+In many cases, they’ll also have various options to maximize time saved throughout the pay period.

 How To Process Payroll With Paychex

-Payroll tasks can be particularly complex among the many items on small business owners' to-do lists.
-There are many risks and costs to handling these administrative responsibilities alone, perhaps most significantly the time they can take away from your busy workdays.
+Payroll tasks can be particularly complex among the many items on small business owners’ to-do lists.
+Handling these administrative responsibilities alone carries many risks and costs, most significantly the time it can take away from busy workdays.

-Paychex makes it easy for businesses of all sizes to process payroll using their Paychex Flex platform or mobile app.
-To get started, businesses input employee information, work hours, and any additional pay details into the system.
+Paychex makes it easy for businesses of all sizes to process payroll using their Paychex Flex® platform or mobile app.
+To get started, you can input employee information, work hours, and any additional pay details into the system.
 Paychex Flex then calculates necessary taxes and deductions, helping with state and federal regulations.
-Once the payroll is reviewed and approved by you, payments can be directly deposited into the employees’ bank accounts or distributed via various other payment options.
+Once you review and approve the payroll, payments can be directly deposited into the employees’ accounts or distributed via various other payment options.

 Tags